flyteorg/flyte/rsts/deployment/aws/manual.rst

 Create EKS node group
 =====================

-The intial EKS cluster wont have any instances configured to operate the cluster.
+The initial EKS cluster wont have any instances configured to operate the cluster.
 Create a node group which provides resources for the kubernetes cluster.

 * Go to your EKS cluster and under compute tab.
-* Provide a good enough name :raw-html-m2r:`<Name>`\ -EKS-Node-Group
+* Provide a good enough name <Name-EKS-Node-Group>
-* Use the EKS node IAM role (ClusterName-EKS-Node-Role_) created in the above steps
+* Use the EKS node IAM role <ClusterName-EKS-Node-Role> created in the above steps
 * Use without any launch template, kuebernetes labels,taints or tags.
 * Choose the default Amazon EC2 AMI (AL2_x86_64)
 * Capacity type on demand, Instance type and size can be chosen based on your devops requirements.
 Keep default if in doubt